Racism against Chinese and East Asian people is under-reported.

 by Dannie Fan at Maple Lotus Times

-You can read the article entertainingly on their social media accounts!
+Read the article on their social media accounts

 Despite a significant surge in documented hate crimes, it is speculated that a considerable number of such incidents go unreported to law enforcement.
 Additionally, a substantial portion of these occurrences are in the form of online hate crimes.